YottaDB/YDBDoc/ReleaseNotes/ydbr130.md

   - Unsigned numbers in the range 0 through 0xFFFFFFFFFFFFFFFF can be converted.
 Decimal return values greater than 999999999999999999 (YottaDB's maximum numeric size) are returned as strings.
   - Hexadecimal numbers are always converted to positive decimal numbers.
-  - As conversion from hexadecimal numbers preceded by `"-"` to decimal is not considered meaningful, if the number to be converted is a “negative” hexadecimal number (e.g., `"-F"`), the result is 0.
+  - As conversion from hexadecimal numbers preceded by `"-"` to decimal is not considered meaningful, if the number to be converted is a "negative" hexadecimal number (e.g., `"-F"`), the result is 0.
   - Conversion from negative decimal numbers to hexadecimal returns the hexadecimal value of the 2's complement of the number, e.g., the value of `$ZCONVERT(-23,"DEC","HEX")` is `"E9"`.

   The ^%DH() and ^%HD() utility programs use fast $ZCONVERT() conversion when the values supplied are in the range that $ZCONVERT() supports; they otherwise revert to existing conversion logic.